 On 13 March 2024, a internal AU jury will announce the internal AU winner based on the judging criteria mentioned in the Coimbra Group Call below.
 The audience will vote for their favorite presentation and thereby select the People's Choice Award.

+The video of the performance of the internal AU winner will be submitted to the international competition held by the Coimbra Group of more than 35 European universities.
 A Coimbra Group panel will then select the top three candidates, who will be invited to present at the Coimbra Group annual conference.
-In 2023, the annual conference will be held on 31 May - 2 June in Cologne, Germany.
+In 2024, the 3MT international competition will be held on 6 June in Turku, Finland.